payjoin/nolooking/README.md

 ### Expected privacy implications

-If you open a channel with ususal LN wallet, it's pretty much certain that the change belongs to the funder.
+If you open a channel with a ususal LN wallet, it's pretty much certain that the change belongs to the funder.
 This tool makes it uncertain because it could've been a payer.
 This tool may produce two changes - it's still unclear whether both or only one belongs to the funder and it may be hard to find which one.
 (But there's a good chance it'll be revealed eventually.)